cserteGT3/PlayGround/SzimGeo-ICP/README.md

 # Szimgeo-ICP

 This folder is for a project involving ICP (Iterative Closest Point) algorithms, meshes and pointclouds.
 This readme is only for a light documentation.
+Currently only `Float32` is supported, because the mesh type used by the packages.

 Packages that I use:
 * **IJulia** - for the Jupyter IDE